microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 But for this, it is necessary to quickly understand what to install and why.

-To start our sensors use LoRaWan technology.
-To better understand this technology you can read more information here:
+To start our sensors use LoRaWan technology and you can learn more about it here:

 ###### > [LoRaWan Technology](../../../technical/lorawan/lorawan-technology)